Read the updated Mail Piece Design Blog here

 The USPS considers the delivery address to be the most important information on your mail piece.

-Mail sorting machines read mail pieces starting on the bottom, and scan first for city, state and ZIP.
+Mail sorting machines read mail pieces starting on the bottom and scan first for the city, state, and ZIP.
 Then the machines’ readers look for a delivery address: If the camera is confused by any other information or graphics, your mail might be missorted.
 More addressing guidelines, directly from the USPS, include:

 > Barcode placement

 It’s imperative you put your barcode in the correct spot – the IMb is what qualifies (or disqualifies) you from automation prices.
 The USPS asks that: